About Cira Center

 “I strive to create a space that feels safe, accepting, encouraging, yet challenging, and most importantly, collaborative to help clients create the changes they believe are necessary and most important for their well-being.
 My goal is to help clients better understand and alter the interpersonal, emotional, and cognitive patterns that not only contribute to their presenting concerns, but may also interfere with their ability to create and maintain healthy relationships with others and themselves.
 In a safe and judgment-free space, where clients can first feel heard and understood, I will offer support, direct feedback and coping-focused interventions to provide more immediate relief, while working towards lasting growth and change.”

 Dr. Samantha Gehr is a Licensed Clinical Psychologist and received both her Master’s and Doctoral degree in Clinical Psychology from the Illinois School of Professional Psychology.
-She is also a Certified Clinical Trauma Professional (CCTP).
+She is also a Certified Clinical Trauma Professional (CCTP) and is currently working towards her Perinatal Mental Health Certification (PMH-C).
 She has worked with individuals, families, couples, children, and adolescents in a variety of settings including community mental health centers, psychiatric hospitals, hospital-based outpatient clinics, and group practice.

-While Dr. Gehr has experience helping individuals with a multitude of presenting difficulties, including anxiety, depression, relational struggles, and trauma, she specializes in working with developmental/relational trauma (very difficult childhoods, parents who struggled with their own mental health issues, substance abuse or personality disorders), sexual abuse, women’s health (infertility, unhealthy/abusive relationships, postpartum issues, etc.) and individuals navigating identity development and/or life transitions.
+While Dr. Gehr has a lot of experience helping individuals with a multitude of presenting difficulties, she specializes in Perinatal Mental Health, developmental/relational trauma (very difficult childhoods, parents who struggled with their own mental health issues, substance abuse or personality disorders, etc.), sexual abuse, women’s issues, and individuals navigating identity development and life transitions.

 “I know that starting this process can feel overwhelming, but it doesn’t have to be.
 Finding a therapist that you feel comfortable with is critical to a successful treatment outcome, as I firmly believe that change occurs in the trust and safety that is established in a judgment-free therapeutic relationship.
 Using warmth, empathy, direct feedback and skill building, I can help you more fully understand yourself and your relationships and therefore feel empowered to start living the life you want to live.”